Curriculum Design and Approvals Procedures - Curriculum Structure

 Masters Degree Research (AQF 9)

 (76) The Masters Degree Research is aimed at the research skills development of the candidate, with particular emphasis on research methodology appropriate to their chosen field of study.
 This degree, of which two thirds will be devoted to research training, research and independent study, is designed to provide the experience and expert knowledge needed to confidently approach PhD studies and a research career.
-Refer to the Master of Research Policy.
+Refer to the Higher Degree by Research Policy.

 (77) The Masters Degree Research may be structured to include two stages as below: